Dog breeding: Genetic diversity

 Domestic dogs are phenotypically diverse mammals shown by differences in morphology and behavior across different breeds.
 Factors that contribute to this diversity are reproductive isolation, bottlenecks, and genetic drift.
 Data collected through owner reports suggests that genetic diversity has an effect on dogs' lifespan.

+Bottleneck is when a population of dogs reduces sharply and the genetic diversity also reduces.
+Bottleneck occurred in dogs once they started to get domesticated because humans liked certain genes in dogs, which resulted in isolating genes that were not wanted and the "preferred" genes they wanted were picked when breeding a new litter.
+That new litter would have those preferred genes, but their genetic diversity was slowly reducing for when they have made their own litter.
+Creating a bottleneck for a population of dogs can lead to extinction.

 Inbreeding depression

 Inbreeding depression is the reduced survival and fertility of offspring of related individuals.
 A study of 42,855 dachshund litters found that as the inbreeding coefficient increased, litter size decreased and the percentage of stillborn puppies increased, thus indicating inbreeding depression.